PSA port workers at Pasir Panjang Terminal to be tested after new COVID-19 cluster found

 DRIVER HAD FEVER, SORE THROAT

 The trailer truck driver was the sole community case among 16 new COVID-19 infections reported in Singapore on Wednesday.
-The remaining are imported cases.
+The remaining cases are imported.

 The next day, he sought medical treatment at a general practitioner clinic and was tested for COVID-19.
-His result came back positive for COVID-19 on Tuesday, and he was taken to Alexandra Hospital in an ambulance.
+His result came back positive for COVID-19 on Tuesday, and he was taken in an ambulance to Alexandra Hospital.

 His serology test result is pending.